tgeorgy/neural-text-classifier/README.md

 ## Results

 I trained it for 50 epoch using RMSProp optimization.
-I got Top-1 accuracy (averaged over all labels) up to ~36% on test subset which is not so bad considering small hidden layer size (still need to check it with larger settings) and large number of labels.
-For baselines and comparison with other methods I refer to [original paper](https://arxiv.org/abs/1607.01759).
+I got Top-1 accuracy (averaged over all labels) up to ~36% on test subset which is not so bad considering **small hidden layer size** (still need to check it with larger settings), **large number of labels**, and **natural labeling ambiguity** (underlying articles had multiple labels).
+For baselines and comparison with other methods I refer to the [original paper](https://arxiv.org/abs/1607.01759).
 The authors have also released pretty fast implementation (https://github.com/facebookresearch/fastText).

 ![accuracy](images/accuracy.png)